Special 26

 Filming began on 23 February 2012 in Delhi.
 The film was shot in Chandni Chowk, near Jama Masjid, and Mumbai.
 A theatrical trailer was released online on 20 December 2012.
 The film was distributed all over India by Viacom 18 Motion Pictures and Wide Frame Pictures.

 Special 26 was released on 8 February 2013.
-It received widespread acclaim from the critics, who praised the writing and direction of the film for its realistic plot and intelligently scripted.
+It received widespread critical acclaim.
 Several critics called it one of the best films of the year.
 It became a commercial success, grossing ₹103 crore.

-In 2018, it was partially remade in Tamil as Thaanaa Serndha Koottam starring Suriya in Kumar's role.
+In 2018, it was remade in Tamil as Thaanaa Serndha Koottam starring Suriya in Kumar's role.

 Plot

-The story of the film opens on 18 March 1987, where a walk-in CBI interview is taking place, held by Ajay "Ajju" Singh and Pramod Kumar "P. K." Sharma.
-The scene then transitions to a flashback.
+The film opens on 18 March 1987.
+The scene then transitions to flashback.

 Ajay calls a local police station to obtain more manpower for a CBI raid.
 He speaks to SI Ranveer Singh who agrees to send the required number of support officers.
 Ajay, with accomplices P. K. Sharma, Joginder Khurana and Iqbal Ali, meet the supporting officers and conduct the raid.

-Following the successful raid at a minister's house, it's revealed that Ajay and P. K. are fake CBI officers, along with their two accomplices.
-They then move to different parts of the country where they belong to and merge into their everyday lifestyles.
-Ajay's love interest, Priya Chauhan, an about-to-be-married teacher, is introduced here.
+After their successful raid at a minister's house, it's revealed that Ajay and P. K. are fake CBI officers, along with their two accomplices.
+They then move to different parts of the country and merge into their everyday lifestyles.
+Ajay's love interest, Priya Chauhan, an about-to-be-married teacher, is introduced.
 The crew meets again in Chandigarh at the behest of P. K. for his daughter's wedding.

-Ranveer with his senior officer meet the minister of the earlier raid, who reveals that he doesn't want the news to appear in the public domain because he wants to protect his image.
-The senior officer suspends Ranveer with his colleague Shanti for being irresponsible.
+Ranveer, with his senior officer, meets the mini prosecutor of the earlier raid, who reveals that he doesn't want the news to appear in the public domain because he wants to protect his image.
+The senior officer suspends Ranveer, along with his colleague Shanti, for being irresponsible.

 Waseem Khan, an honest CBI officer lives with his wife and child in New Delhi.
 A disgraced Ranveer meets Khan, and they join forces to apprehend Ajay and his accomplices.

 Meanwhile, the next raid planned by Ajay is conducted on a traders' business in Calcutta, with the raiders posing as officers from the Income Tax Department.
 Following the more difficult but successful raid, Khan insists that this should be reported in the newspaper, despite nobody coming forward to report it themselves, as black money is involved.
 Upon seeing this in the newspaper, Ajay and P. K. decide to conduct their "big job," a final raid in Bombay.
 Meanwhile, Ranveer finds information about P. K. and Khan orders wire-tapping his phone.
 When P. K. is talking to Ajju on the phone, Khan procures several details about them.
 Under Khan's orders, officers track the crew to Bombay to a hotel where they're staying.
 They plan to raid and hence rob a big jewellery store.